-The good news is, if you have an online community, you’ve got access to a tool that puts you one step closer to making your job so much easier.
-Are you taking advantage of the support your online community can provide?
+But if you have an online community, you’ve got access to a tool that puts you one step closer to making your job so much easier.
+Here’s how to maximize the value of your event with an online community.

 There are three components to any event and those are before, during, and after.
 Sounds easy enough, right?
 Managing an event within an online community is no different.
 Let’s dive in!

 Your online community is a fantastic resource to encourage those who haven’t registered for the event to register sooner, rather than later.
 Let’s check out these four strategies:

 If you can use your online community platform’s CMS to advertise, you should definitely do this for your events.
 Advertising is a quick way for community users to see what you want them to as soon as they enter the community.
 Additionally, when your ads are for internal promotion, such as your own events, these ads can seem less intrusive than those for external content.